 All of my inclinations here were right on.
 While both the woody flavor of the plank and butter were excellent additions, they only complemented and didn't mask the fish.
 It's a great way to enjoy fish, particularly for seafood eaters in training.

-- 2 cedar planks, soaked for 1 hour prior to use
+Soak cedar planks for 1 hour prior to use.

 In a small bowl, combine butter, serrano chile, cilantro, lime juice, and lime zest.
 Set aside.

 In another small bowl mix together salt, chili powder, and black pepper.
 Season both sides of fish with seasoning mixture.